OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Get to know pgAdmin III
 =======================

-You can use the graphical database client ``pgAdmin III`` to run you SQLs and handle your data. pgAdmin III also provides a plugin for shape import.
-This client provides a comfortable way to manage your data.
+You can use the graphical database client ``pgAdmin III`` to query and modify your database non-spatially.
+This is the official client for PostgreSQL, and lets you use SQL to manipulate your data tables.

 .. image:: ../../images/screenshots/800x600/pgadmin.gif
-  :scale: 100 %
+  :scale: 50 %
   :alt: pgAdmin III
   :align: center